nisembedded/nisembedded.github.io/content/blog/pluto_setup/index.md

 Plug the device to your Mac, on the desktop will showned PlutoSDR disk.

-use `iio_info` utitlity to check that device complete booting and ready to use.
+Use `iio_info` utitlity to check that device completed booting  process and it's ready to be used.

 ```zsh
 iio_info -s